 Basic safety checklist

-- Work on equipment that is dead not live.
+- Work on equipment that is de-energised not live.

 - Test to ensure you have isolated the right circuit/equipment.

-Protective clothing should ideally cover arms to the wrists and legs down to the footwear.
+- Protective clothing should ideally cover the whole arms to the wrists and legs down to the footwear.
 Clothing provides protection from:

 - electric arcing and flash burns